Tesena-smart-testing/robotfw-database-comparator/readme.md

 # About the project
 The main purpose of this test automation project is to compare data stored in a database with expected results or to compare data between two databases.

-The source code is written in Robot Framework using DatabaseLibrary and DiffLibrary.
+The source code of this automated test project is written in Robot Framework using DatabaseLibrary and DiffLibrary.

 Author: Lucie Lavickova, lucie.lavickova@tesena.com

 # Disclaimer
-The solution has been tested with Windows 10 OS and MySQL Database only.
+The solution has been tested with Windows 10 OS and Microsoft SQL Database.
+Also, a test with MySQL worked well, you just need to use pymysql driver instead of pyodbc (replace it in requirements.txt file and in Config\config.robot).
+For other OS and Database engines, a few adjustments in the code might be needed.
+In case you decide to give it a try, I would be glad if you provide me with some feedback :)

 # How to set up your Windows 10 machine to run the tests: